FREE SHIPPING ON ALL ORDERS DUE TO COVID-19

 Many CBD oil products also undergo what is known as decarboxylation.
 This involves heating the cannabinoids into a form that allows the cannabinoids to immediately interact with the endocannabinoid system making the compound more usable throughout the body.
 When oil extraction is decarboxylated it is converted from CBDA to CBD, thus removing the acid form so it’s readily bioavailable.

 Once decarboxylated, the CBD hemp oil can be consumed directly, however it may not have a favorable taste.
-Instead, this oil can be mixed with a carrying oil such as hemp seed oil or coconut oil, turned into CBD capsules, or processed into a powder or slab isolate form for consumer use.
+Instead, this oil can be mixed with a carrier oil such as hemp seed oil or coconut oil, turned into CBD capsules, made into CBD vape e-liquid,or processed into a powder or CBD isolate form for consumer use.